-Eating basil seeds is one of the newest health trends and has been a practice for thousands of years in other parts of the world.
-While the potential health benefits are impressive, it is critical to understand the source, as well as the potential uses and side effects before adding these seeds to your natural health regimen.
+Eating basil seeds may seem like a new health fad but in reality, this is an established and traditional practice in many parts of the world.
+While its health benefits are impressive, it is critical to understand the source, as well as the potential uses and side effects before adding these seeds to your natural health regimen.

-Basil seeds are the seeds of the basil plant, which is also known as great basil or St. Joseph’s Wort, depending on where you are in the world.
-Scientifically known as Ocimum basilicum, the basil plant is known as one of the world’s most famous herbs, and is a popular addition to countless global dishes.
+Basil seeds are the seeds of the basil plant, which is also known as great basil or St. Joseph’s Wort.
+Scientifically known as Ocimum basilicum, the basil plant is one of the world’s most famous herbs, and is used in numerous cuisines across the world.
 However, the seeds of this plant are often overlooked, despite having a rich concentration of powerful compounds and active ingredients that can impact human health.
-Some of the key active ingredients in basil seeds are dietary fiber, vitamin K, iron, protein, phytochemicals, polyphenolic compounds, orientin, vicentin and other powerful antioxidants.
+Some of the key active ingredients in basil seeds are dietary fiber, iron, protein, phytochemicals, polyphenolic compounds, orientin, vicentin, and other powerful antioxidants.

-Basil seeds are also known as sabja seeds and tukmaria seeds and tukmalanga seeds, among others, are popular seeds in certain cultural cuisines, particularly as an addition to beverages and desserts.
+There are many types of basil, including hybrids that are also often counted as basil.
+This includes varieties like tulsi, Thai basil, lemon basil, and holy basil.
 Note that these are the seeds from the sweet basil plant, rather than the holy basil plant.
 The seeds of that basil species are not typically consumed.
 Basil seeds are completely black and tear-shaped when dry, roughly the same size as chia seeds.
-While these seeds are not commonly found in the west, their potential health benefits are causing a recent increase in their popularity, and they are readily available in natural health food stores.
+While these seeds are not common, their potential health benefits have caused an increase in their popularity.
+They are readily available in natural health food stores and online.

 Basil Seeds Health Benefits